 Australian Railway Historical Society, Tasmanian Division

-The Australian Railway Historical Society, Tasmanian Division, holds entertainment meetings throughout the year and publishes Tasmanian Rail News, a quarterly magazine about railways in Tasmania.
+The Australian Railway Historical Society, Tasmanian Division, holds entertainment meetings throughout the year.
 The Division also maintains an archive of historic photographs, mostly of Tasmanian railways.

 Derwent Valley Railway